 Wondering how to get skinny arms that are strong, too?
-Grab a set of dumbbells and get red carpet-worthy toned biceps, triceps, and shoulders with this easy yet effective arm workout for women.
+Grab a set of dumbbells and get toned biceps, triceps, and shoulders with this easy yet effective arm workout for women.
 (And by "easy" we mean simple, not effortless, trust.)
 This dumbbell arm workout was designed to help you reach your fitness goals by squeezing in a short burst of exercise throughout your day.
 You can do it alone or combine it with other specific strength training plans to build your own complete workout.
 (Bookmark this 5-minute arm workout as well as this quick core routine and this speedy Tabata so you can easily squeeze in a sweat next time the clock is ticking.)

 How it works: Do 1 set of each exercise in this arm workout back to back, with little to no rest between moves.
 The complete arm workout for women should take about five minutes, but you can repeat 1 or 2 more times if your schedule allows.

 You'll need: A set of dumbbells (3 to 15 pounds, depending on level) and a mat (optional).

 This 5-minute arm workout for women will build muscle in your shoulders but, since you're standing, also recruit your core.
 Bonus: Try doing one arm at a time to challenge your abs even more.
 (Related: How to Execute the Perfect Dumbbell Overhead Press)

 A. Stand with feet wide, knees soft, holding dumbbells with arms in a goal post position (elbows open to sides at shoulder level).

 B. Brace core and extend arms straight overhead.

 C. Slowly lower elbows to return to start.
 That's one rep.

 Do 20 reps.

-Core strength keeps this dumbbell arm exercise safe and more effective, so be sure to supplement this 5-minute arm workout with these top ab moves.
+Core strength keeps this hand weight exercise safe and more effective, so be sure to supplement this 5-minute arm workout with these top ab moves.